50 Best Nintendo DS Games of All Time

 9. The Legend of Zelda: Phantom Hourglass

 While the Nintendo DS Zelda offerings didn’t quite reach the heights of other Nintendo consoles, The Legend of Zelda: Phantom Hourglass is still a near-perfect game.
-It looks and feels like a Zelda title but has a lot of its own clever touches to distinguish it from the rest.
-In the first place, Phantom Hourglass focuses on a large dungeon over the numerous smaller ones that are often found in Link’s console adventures.
+It looks and feels like a Zelda title, so let’s give it its due.
+Phantom Hourglass focuses on a large dungeon over the numerous smaller ones that are often found in Link’s console adventures.

 You also have the sometimes-frustrating reality that this game functions almost entirely with the DS stylus.
 The d-pad is used for shortcuts only.
 This takes a minute of adjustment, but it won’t be long before it all makes sense.
 Phantom Hourglass is wonderfully responsive.